This page is all about Reading and aims to provide information about:

 At Northenden, we appreciate that the ability to read is an essential skill for future education and for life.
 The teaching of reading at Northenden starts as soon as the children start with us in the Nursery class and continues until they leave us in Year 6.
 The teaching of reading starts with developing:

 The latter is known as the teaching of phonics.
 Our teaching of phonics is based on the LETTERS AND SOUNDS programme which was published by the (then) Department of Education and Skills in 2007.
 It sets out a very clear and structure for the teaching of phonics from Early Years to Year 2 across 6 broad Phases of Learning.

-You can find out more about the Phases of Letters and Sounds here.
+You can find out more about the teaching of phonics here.

 At Northenden, we use a number of reading schemes from a range of publishers, including:

 Our Reading Scheme is organised into COLOUR BANDS which are aligned to age and year groups as follows:

 All children have guided or group reading sessions every week.
 A group of children at a similar reading level will come together with an adult for a period of about 20 minutes per week (some children have more than one session) to explore a text.
 We have a very wide range of group reading materials, including short novels.
 The group sessions aims to explore children’s understanding of and thinking about what they have read.

 Comprehension is taught in every year group.
 The teaching of comprehension aims to develop children’s understanding of texts, including long texts, books and writing for difference purposes.
 Comprehension skills taught include: